 Therefore, this non-repetitive, vendor/licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with Section 2.3.2 of the NRC Enforcement Policy."

 c.
 Non-Escalated Enforcement Actions.
 Most violations of low significance, but greater than minor, fall into the SL IV category.
-SL IV Violations involve failures to meet regulatory requirements, such as failures to meet one or more QA criteria of Appendix B (for applicants) or Part 21 (for applicants, and vendors) not amounting to Severity Level I, II, or III violations that have greater than minor safety or environmental significance.
+SL IV Violations involve failures to meet regulatory requirements, such as failures to meet one or more QA criteria of Appendix B to 10 CFR Part 50 (for applicants) or 10 CFR Part 21 (for applicants, and vendors) not amounting to Severity Level I, II, or III violations that have greater than minor safety or environmental significance.
 Nonconformance’s are also considered non-escalated enforcement actions.
 Non-escalated enforcement actions follow a similar format and require a similar level of report detail.

 The NRC sends an NOV or NON that it dispositions as non-escalated with the inspection report.
 The cover letter for reports that include non-escalated enforcement actions should follow the appropriate NRC Enforcement Manual guidance and Appendix A of this manual chapter.